6 Introduction to the Command Line

 Whenever you see such a notation (i.e., triangular brackets and all caps), you must always replace that whole section (including the <>) with whatever is on your system!
 You should never copy and paste this blindly!

-This prints the entire “filepath” of the directory i.e. the route from the “root” (the deepest directory of the machine), through every subdirectory, leading to your particular working directory.
+This prints the entire “filepath” of the directory i.e. the route from the “root” (the deepest directory of the machine), through every subdirectory, leading to our particular working directory.

 Note

-If you’re not in your home directory (i.e., the output isn’t exactly the same as the output above), please run the command
+If you’re not in your home directory (i.e., the output isn’t exactly the same as the output above), please run the following command.

 cd $HOME